dubesoftware/zapper-assessment/README.md

 #### To store user settings without squandering space, we use bitwise operations.

-We write and read user settings by using ne integer to store all settings, thereby conserving space.
+We write and read user settings by using one integer to store all settings, thereby conserving space.